-Kostas’ work was also referenced by Bettany Hughes in her book, "Helen of Troy," and he was cited as an expert on Bronze Age combat in an accompanying Channel 4 documentary.
-His book "The Martial Arts of Ancient Greece" has been included as a reference for the degree program at the US Army War College.
+In 1984, while studying materials engineering in Atlanta GA, Kostas became a student of the well-known weapons-master and Western-style fencing researcher Hank Reinhardt, driving an early and fundamental interest in the Historical European Martial Arts.
+His work was referenced by Bettany Hughes in her book, "Helen of Troy," and he was cited as an expert on Bronze Age combat in the accompanying Channel 4 documentary.
+Kostas’ book "The Martial Arts of Ancient Greece" has been included as a reference for the degree program at the US Army War College.

 Kostas’ study of the evolutionary factors of hand-to-hand combat has been lauded by military and academic authorities alike.
 Several commendations for his work are listed below.